 The SteelSeries Apex Pro is the best gaming keyboard for RGB, boasting some of the most brilliant per-key RGB lighting we've ever seen.
 The colors pop against the keyboard's dark gray frame and light up the rest of the chassis.
 Raised keycaps heighten the experience even more.
 Plus, software and on-the-fly controls make the possibilities feel endless.

 This keyboard also has the innovative ability to set the actuation point for individual keys for a highly custom feel.
 This is a rare trick and one that the Apex Pro delivers in an effective fashion.
-There's also the popular OLED screen, where yyou can display a small image or GIF you upload.
-Not only is the Apex Pro highly customizable, it makes doing easier than even a hot-swappable keyboard.
+There's also the popular OLED screen, where you can display a small image or uploaded GIF.
+Not only is the Apex Pro highly customizable, it makes doing so easier than even a hot-swappable keyboard.

 Why not pair the best gaming keyboard with the best wrist rest, improving the experience with amplified comfort?
 Most keyboards come with hard, unpleasant wrist rests -- if they come with one at all.
 If you're looking to give your keyboard a boost, the HyperX Wrist Rest is our favorite in this category,